bgopikrishna/content/blog/getting-started-with-webpack.md

 ## Example App

-Let’s build a simple app that calculates the age.
+Let's build a simple app that calculates the age.

 Create a folder with whatever name you want.
-Here, I’m calling it **age-calculator-webpack**.
+Here, I'm calling it **age-calculator-webpack**.

     mkdir age-calculator-webpack
     cd age-calculator-webpack

-After that run `npm init -y` to initialise the project
+After that run `npm init -y` to initialize the project

-Now let’s install webpack
+Now let's install webpack